janmarthedal/janmr.com/src/blog/2010/10/prime-factors-of-factorial-numbers.md

 d_p(n!) = \sum_{k=1}^\infty \left\lfloor \frac{n}{p^k} \right\rfloor = \sum_{k=1}^{\lfloor \log_p(n) \rfloor} \left\lfloor \frac{n}{p^k} \right\rfloor.
 $$

-This [identity](http://en.wikipedia.org/wiki/Factorial#Number_theory) was found by the french mathematician [Adrien-Marie Legendre](http://en.wikipedia.org/wiki/Adrien-Marie_Legendre) (see also <a href="https://en.wikipedia.org/wiki/Special:BookSources/3540404600">Aigner and Ziegler: Proofs from The Book</a>, page 8, where it is called Legendre's Theorem).
+This [identity](http://en.wikipedia.org/wiki/Factorial#Number_theory) was found by the french mathematician [Adrien-Marie Legendre](http://en.wikipedia.org/wiki/Adrien-Marie_Legendre) (see also <a href="/refs/proofs-from-the-book">Proofs From The Book</a>, page 8, where it is called Legendre's Theorem).

 Doing this for all primes in our example, we get